AG7GN/dwservice/README.md

 1. DWService ONLY works via the "cloud".
 VNC can work directly to the host you want to control or via the cloud.
 I use both: VNC for situations where the client and server are both on my network and DWService for situations where I want to control hosts that are not on my network.
 1. VNC has a chat feature that allows multiple users who are controlling the same computer to communicate with each other using a chat window.
 DWService does not have this feature.
 1. VNC allows you to copy/paste from your client to the computer you are controlling.
 In DWService, copy/paste only works when the computer being controlled is running Windows.
+1. Both services allow multiple clients to control a computer at a time.
+However, only VNC provides a way for connected users to see how many users are connected and who they are.

 ## Initial Setup